oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 If minc is 0, the field is optional, otherwise it is required.
 If maxc is 1 the field is a single element, otherwise it is an array of elements.

 Multiplicities of optional (0..1) and required (1..1) are part of the JADN core.
 A field definition with minc other than 0 or 1, or maxc other than 1, is an extension described in [Section 3.3.2](#332-field-multiplicity).

 Within a Choice type minc values of 0 and 1 are equivalent because all fields are optional and exactly one must be present.
 Values greater than 1 specify an array of elements.

-#### 3.2.2.2 Choice with Explicit Tag
+#### 3.2.2.2 Discriminated Union with Explicit Tag
 The Choice type represents a [Discriminated Union](#union), a data structure that could take on several different, but fixed, types.
-By default a Choice instance is a Map with exactly one key-value pair, where the key determines the value type.
+By default a Choice is a Map with exactly one key-value pair, where the key determines the value type.
-But if a "tag field" (*tfield*) option is present on a Choice field in an Array, Map, or Record container, it indicates that a separate Tag field within that container determines the value type.
+But if a "tag field" (*tfield*) option is present on a Choice field in an Array or Record container, it indicates that a separate Tag field within that container determines the value type.

 * The Tag field MUST be an Enumerated type derived from the Choice.
 It MAY contain a subset of fields from the Choice.